-Brand Name: Digibar 190, Entero VU, Entero-H, Esopho-Cat, E-Z Paste, E-Z-Cat, E-Z-Paque, Maxibar, Medebar Plus, Polibar ACB, Scan C, Sitzmarks, Smoothie Readi-Cat 2, Sol-O-Pake, Tagitol V, Ultra R, Varibar Nectar, Varibar Thin, Volumen
+Brand Name: Digibar 190, Entero VU, Esopho-Cat, E-Z-Paque, Maxibar, Medebar Plus, Polibar ACB, Scan C, Sitzmarks, Smoothie Readi-Cat 2, Sol-O-Pake, Tagitol V, Ultra R, Varibar Nectar, Varibar Thin, Volumen

-Barium sulfate is in a group of drugs called contrast agents.
+Barium sulfate is a contrast agent.
 Barium sulfate works by coating the inside of your esophagus, stomach, or intestines which allows them to be seen more clearly on a CT scan or other radiologic (x-ray) examination.

 Barium sulfate is used to help diagnose certain disorders of the esophagus, stomach, or intestines.

 Barium sulfate may also be used for purposes not listed in this medication guide.

 Tell your doctor if you are pregnant or breast-feeding before your medical test.

 Also tell your doctor if you have ever had an allergic reaction to a contrast agent.

 You should not use this medicine if you are allergic to barium sulfate or another contrast agent.

 You may not be able to use barium sulfate if:

 you recently had surgery, an injury, or a biopsy involving your stomach, esophagus, or intestines;